Mariogr5/TicTacToeWithMinMax/README.md

-# This is the TicTacToe game with Both.
-The Both is using MinMax Algorithm with Alpha-Beta pruning.
+# This is the TicTacToe game with Bot.
+The Bot is using MinMax Algorithm with Alpha-Beta pruning.